 Kryptonite vs ABUS Bike Locks — Which One Is Harder to Beat

-This comparison goes deeper than “ABUS is German engineering, Kryptonite is American-made.”
-Both brands manufacture products across a wide range of security tiers, and the brand name on the shackle matters far less than which specific model you’re buying.
-So let’s go tier by tier.
+The whole “ABUS is German engineering, Kryptonite is American-made” framing people love to repeat online?
+Mostly noise.
+Both brands build products across a wide spread of security tiers, and the name on the shackle matters far less than which specific model you’re actually buying.
+Let’s go tier by tier.

 The Short Answer — Which Brand Is More Secure

 At the premium level, ABUS edges out Kryptonite in raw resistance ratings.
-The ABUS Granit X-Plus 540 carries an ABUS Security Level 15 out of 15 — the highest rating the company assigns to any lock in its civilian lineup.
-The Kryptonite New York Fahgettaboudit Mini scores a 10 out of 10 on Kryptonite’s internal scale, which sounds equivalent until you realize the two companies rate differently and an independent test published by Bicycle Magazine in 2022 found the ABUS Granit shackle required meaningfully longer cutting time with an angle grinder.
+The ABUS Granit X-Plus 540 carries a Security Level 15 out of 15 — the highest rating ABUS assigns to anything in its civilian lineup.
+The Kryptonite New York Fahgettaboudit Mini scores a 10 out of 10 on Kryptonite’s internal scale, which sounds equivalent until you realize these two companies rate completely differently.
+An independent test published by Bicycle Magazine in 2022 found the ABUS Granit shackle required meaningfully longer cutting time with an angle grinder.

 The winner at premium: ABUS Granit X-Plus 540.